nci-tns/MPAPASS/README.md

 This software is designed to allow the analysis of extracellular vesicle multiplex data.
 This package creates a standard database, collates all raw data.
 Upon constructing a database it is possible to normalize dataset and plot data in a variety of ways such as heatmaps, boxplots, scatter plots.
 Clustering and data reduction methods such as hierarchical clustering, PCA, tSNE are also built in.

 ## Getting Started
+Protocols for using the software can be found at https://nano.ccr.cancer.gov/protocols

 ### Prerequisites